dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Open source is a cult."

++ “Every man has two lives, and the second begins when he realizes he has only one.” - naval

 + This is the place.
 Now is the time.

 + Don’t Start a Blog, Start a Cult – Mr. Money Mustache